• Skip to primary navigation

 Spoon the clumps of cobbler dough over the strawberries.
 Leave some gaps between the cobbler clumps so the steam can escape during the baking process.

-Sprinkle about ½ teaspoon of cane sugar on top of the cobbler.
+Sprinkle about 1/2 tsp of cane sugar on top.

 Cobbler dough steps.

-Bake the cobbler in the middle of the oven for 40-50 minutes or until the topping is light golden brown.
+Bake the cobbler for 40-50 minutes or until the topping is light golden-brown.

 Let the piping hot cobbler cool for 5-10 minutes so it can firm up.
 Serve it warm with vegan whip cream, ice cream, or yogurt on top.